Prescription Drugs

 Over-the-Counter (OTC) Benefit

-There is a $65 quarterly allowance for Troy Medicare (HMO) and a
+In 2024 there is a $65 quarterly allowance for Troy Medicare (HMO) and a

-for Troy Medicare for Dual-eligible Beneficiaries (D-SNP HMO) on eligible Over-the-Counter drugs and health-related items.
+$325 quarterly allowance for Troy Medicare for Dual-eligible Beneficiaries (D-SNP HMO) on eligible Over-the-Counter drugs and health-related items.
 These items are medications and health-related items that are available without prescription, not covered by Medicare and used to treat a health-related condition.

 This includes items such as adhesive or elastic bandages, and OTC drugs such as antihistamines and analgesics.
 This does not include medical supplies used with insulin for diabetes treatment.